Table of Contents

 Software

 Like any tool, software is a vessel of knowledge and intent, promise and limitation.
-But unlike physical tools yet like any stored medium, software has no substance, being just data kept somewhere and transmitted elsewhere at need.
+Unlike physical tools, software is a stored medium with no substance, just data kept somewhere and transmitted elsewhere at need.
 Importantly though, beyond other stored media through which we share and perceive meaning, software can and does directly impact our physical world - a virtual hammer for driving actual nails.
-Embodied as syntactical constructs called programming languages, software is the ultimate tool.
+Embodied as syntactical constructs called programming languages, software is the ultimate tool, the pieces of which cooperate through open protocols, carried by networks, which are themselves tools defined in software.

 There is language and then there are languages